 4. Emotional Costs

 While being a doctor may seem glamorous on television, it is wrought with stress.
 You literally have the health of a sick person in your hands.
 If they come to you, there is a level of trust that has been placed on you.
 That is a lot of pressure.
 Confronting a family to tell them that their relative is either in critical condition or worse has passed away is not only a lot of pressure, but it can be even more emotionally taxing.
+Perhaps taking an aptitude test to help you make the decision may be in your best interest.

 Becoming a doctor is not without its perks, you get to help people who are at their worst and ideally usher them back to a healthier version of themselves.
 The money is not bad either.
 Nevertheless, there are a few cons: Initial investments, post-graduate education, insurance for doctors, and emotional costs.
 It is important to weight all of the costs (including where you go for undergrad) against the benefits of any major decision especially one like this.